asiloisad/pulsar-word-map/README.md

 To install `word-map` search for [word-map](https://web.pulsar-edit.dev/packages/word-map) in the Install pane of the Pulsar settings or run `ppm install word-map`.

-Alternatively, run `ppm install bacadra/pulsar-word-map` to install a package directly from Github repository.
+Alternatively, you can run `ppm install bacadra/pulsar-word-map` to install a package directly from the Github repository.

 ## Features